-Some businesses want to be seen as useful and helpful, to publish information that answers people’s questions and addresses any pain-points they may have, relative to their business and area of expertise.
-I love this type of content marketing – it’s respectful of the audience and, rather than interrupting people with a message all about you and your brand, it actually contributes value for the reader (or viewer or listener, depending upon the medium used).
+Some businesses want to be seen as useful and helpful, to publish information that answers people’s questions and addresses any challenges or pain-points they may have, relative to their business and area of expertise.
+I love this type of content marketing – it’s respectful of the audience and, rather than interrupting people with a message all about you and your brand, it actually contributes value for the reader (or viewer or listener, depending on the medium used).

 For other businesses, however, their goal might be around building a thought leadership positioning in the community or marketplace in which they operate.
 Yes, the content they produce still needs to be interesting and relevant – heck, it might even be useful for some people! – but it might also be thought provoking; it might challenge the way people think about a particular topic or issue (and in doing so, make people feel uncomfortable within themselves).